serge-scl/mini-keyboard/README.md

 screwdriver at hand.
 The mouse will be wireless, although a budget option with a wire is also possible, but I haven't made the final choice here yet.
 For now, it is possible to use Raspberry Pi Pico with built-in Wi-Fi.
 It would be great if someone offers their own option.
-Here is the first brief part of my instructions.
-I will publish the following as new ideas, questions and development stages appear.

 Serge Sokolov sergesclv@gmail.com
  sergesclv3@protonmail.com